Tishka17/aiogram_dialog/README.md

 * `Row` - simplified version of group.
 All buttons placed in single row.
 * `Column` - another simplified version of group.
 All buttons placed in single column (one per row).
 * `Url` - single inline button with url
-* `SwitchState` - switches window within a dialog using provided state
+* `SwitchTo` - switches window within a dialog using provided state
 * `Next`/`Back` - switches state forward or backward
 * `Start` - starts a new dialog with no params
 * `Cancel` - closes the current dialog with no result.
 An underlying dialog is shown